5 steps to a successful digital transformation (evolution)

 People often blame the market factors: new regulations, COVID-19, Brexit.
 We say that the real issue is the lack of skills.
 The skills shortage in the market is very real, especially considering the great resignation happening in the US.
 But this is purely because the people in leadership positions haven't focused on the actual underlying issues and invested in their current workforce.

 If that's the case, we should really start a conversation about how to be successful in this new landscape.
 I've seen too many digital transformation programs that cost a lot of money but don't reap the promised benefits.
-The focus is always on technology first, then the regulatory changes and new client requirements.
+These reorganizations are always focused on technology first, then the regulatory changes and new client requirements.
 Then, at some point, there is a consideration about the people.
 I don't believe it's right.

 So, how do you succeed in digital transformation (or, as we like to call it, digital evolution)?